Worries over military chopper routes, FAA staffing levels emerge as factors in midair crash inquiry

 But Rick Dressler, an official with medevac operator Metro Aviation, told the board it is difficult to identify other aircraft in the night sky around Ronald Reagan National Airport, especially if an onboard locator system was switched off, as Army choppers routinely did.

-Dressler said that he and other civilian helicopter pilots have long been concerned about military helicopters flying around Reagan airport.
+Dressler said he and other civilian helicopter pilots have long been concerned about helicopters that units of the Army and Air Force fly around Reagan airport.

-“I don’t like saying this.
-I’ll say it again on the record," Dressler, a former Army aviator and retired Air Force officer, said.
-“I’m speaking for my group there.
-We we are all very uncomfortable when those two units are operating.”
+"We are all very uncomfortable when those two units are operating," said Dressler, a former Army aviator and retired Air Force officer.

-The Department of Defense referred questions about Thursday’s testimony to the Army, who did not immediately respond.
+The Department of Defense referred questions about Thursday’s testimony to the Army, which did not immediately respond.
+Army officials at the hearing did ask Dressler to elaborate on his concerns and consider visiting the Pentagon to share them.

+Dressel said part of what worries him is the relative lack of experience of the military pilots who may have only been in the area a short time and don't understand everything about the complex airspace around Washington D.C.

+Dressler said there are “some gross misunderstandings of the airspace” and military members don't get the chance to know the area nearly as well because they may not have been based there very long.
+Plus, military pilots tend to have much less flying experience overall.

+“They don’t get the seasoning here to really, truly understand how the airspace works,” said Dressel, who also complained that the Army helicopter unit no longer participates in regular meetings with all the other aviators in the area to discuss issues.

-The Air Force also did not immediately respond to questions about Dressler’s remarks.
+The Air Force did not immediately respond to questions about Dressler’s remarks.

 The American Airlines jet arrived from Wichita, Kansas, carrying, among others, a group of elite young figure skaters, their parents and coaches, and four union steamfitters from the Washington area.